samsonajohnson/samsonajohnson.github.io/research-landing.md

 ### [*Nancy Grace Roman Space Telescope (Roman)*](./research-pages/romanst.md)

 They main focus of my work over the past two years has been on predictions for the [*Roman*](https://roman.gsfc.nasa.gov/) Galactic Exoplanet Surevy.
 Microlensing searches for exoplanets are sensitive to those in wider orbits (1-10 times that of the Earth's orbit).
 It is senstive to the mass-ratio of the planet and the star, so extra observations are required to obtain a true mass of the planet.
-This will be the first microlensing survey from space, and it promises to 'complete the exoplanet census', or at least be a great compliment to the *Kepler* survey.
+This will be the first space-based microlensing survey, and it promises to 'complete the exoplanet census', or at least be a great compliment to the *Kepler* survey.

 ### [MINERVA](./research-pages/minerva.md)